 Blue Light Readers Prevent Eye Irritation

 People who wear blue light readers can attest: their eyes aren’t nearly as dry, irritated, and red as before they began using them.
 Staring at a blue-light emitting device for hours on end causes the eyes to strain.
 This results in headaches and in discomfort in the eyes.
 If you’ve ever reached for a bottle of eye drops at the end of a long day, you have experienced the effects of blue light irritation.
 Wearing a pair of blue light readers blocks the irritation you experience from exposure to blue light.
+However, get diagnosed by a specialist to make sure you get the right lenses for you.
+Any PECAA member optometrist can help guide you make the right choice.
 Your eyes don’t experience dryness, redness, or irritation after a day of working on a device while wearing blue light readers.

 Blue Light Readers Assist in Preventing Eye Fatigue